Mozambique: Visa Waiver Announced for 28 Countries

 The list Suaze announced covers 28 countries, including the United States, China, Japan, Russia and ten member states of the European Union.
 These countries are in addition to those which already have bilateral visa arrangements with Mozambique, such as members of the Southern African Development Community (SADC).

-Any citizen of these countries wishing to take advantage of the visa waiver must register on a pre-selection electronic platform at least 48 hours before travelling and pay a 10 US dollar processing fee.
+Any citizen of these countries wishing to take advantage of the visa waiver must register on a pre-selection electronic platform at least 48 hours before travelling and pay a US$10 processing fee.

 Suaze said that electronic visas will be introduced for those countries not covered by the visa waiver.